aridiosilva/AI/README.md

 # Data Science

-Topics and concepts related to AI, ML, DP, DM and others:
+Topics and concepts related to AI, ML, DP, DM, data analysis and data mining and others:

 - **PCA - Principal Component Analysis** - One of the most often used **linear model** to extract information from data, and can be useful for you in term of data preprocessing, feature extraction, dimensional reduction, and data visualization.
 - **Neural Networks**